 A lot of people say you should travel before you have kids, because you can’t when you do have kids, and to especially stay away from Asia.
 I disagree.
 Before my little one turned two, he had already travelled to four countries, three of which were in Asia.
 (Yes, he is very lucky to have parents that love to travel.
 Mind you, the first time I went overseas was when I was in my twenties and I paid for it by myself).
 Though some destinations are more baby friendly than others.
 I’ll share with you what I think are baby friendly travel destinations in Asia.
 I also reached out to some awesome travel and mummy bloggers and asked what they think is the best place to travel with baby in Asia.
+If you can’t travel, you can instead pretend to travel to Asia.

 Japan – Best place to travel with baby in Asia